a-vzhik/UniTranslator/README.md

 #Summary
-Polyglot is a Google Chrome extension that helps to get a transplation of any word while reading a webpage.
+Polyglot is a Google Chrome extension that helps to get a translation of any word while reading a webpage.
 Polyglot supports several translation engines (and it's planned to add more):
 - [Abbyy Lingvo](http://www.lingvo-online.ru/ru/Translate/en-ru)
 - [Multitran](http://www.multitran.ru/c/m.exe?a=1&SHL=2)